japila-books/apache-spark-internals/docs/dynamic-allocation/index.md

 1. [SchedulerBackend](../SparkContext.md#schedulerBackend) is an [ExecutorAllocationClient](ExecutorAllocationClient.md)

+[ExecutorAllocationManager](ExecutorAllocationManager.md) is the heart of Dynamic Resource Allocation.

 When enabled, it is recommended to use the [External Shuffle Service](../external-shuffle-service/index.md).

-[ExecutorAllocationManager](ExecutorAllocationManager.md) is responsible for Dynamic Resource Allocation.

-Dynamic allocation reports the current state using [ExecutorAllocationManagerSource](ExecutorAllocationManagerSource.md) metric source.

 Dynamic Allocation comes with the policy of scaling executors up and down as follows:

 1. **Scale Up Policy** requests new executors when there are pending tasks and increases the number of executors exponentially since executors start slow and Spark application may need slightly more.
 2. **Scale Down Policy** removes executors that have been idle for [spark.dynamicAllocation.executorIdleTimeout](configuration-properties.md#spark.dynamicAllocation.executorIdleTimeout) seconds.

+## Performance Metrics

+[ExecutorAllocationManagerSource](ExecutorAllocationManagerSource.md) metric source is used to report performance metrics.

+## SparkContext.killExecutors

+[SparkContext.killExecutors](../SparkContext.md#killExecutors) is unsupported with Dynamic Allocation enabled.

 ## Programmable Dynamic Allocation